Jack Conklin: 2016 season

 On May 26, 2016, Conklin signed a four-year, $15.89 million rookie contract with $15.44 million guaranteed and a signing bonus of $9.76 million.

 Conklin entered training camp slated as the starting right tackle, replacing Byron Bell.
 Head coach Mike Mularkey named Conklin the starting right tackle to begin the regular season.
 Conklin joined starting left tackle Taylor Lewan, offensive guards Quinton Spain and Chance Warmack, and center Ben Jones.

-He made his professional regular season debut and first NFL start in the Titans' season-opening 25–16 loss against the Minnesota Vikings.
+Conklin made his professional regular season debut and first NFL start in the Titans' season-opening 25–16 loss to the Minnesota Vikings.
 On December 21, 2016, it was announced that Conklin was selected as an alternate for the 2017 Pro Bowl.
 He started in all 16 games during his rookie season in 2016 and was named First-team All-Pro.
-Conklin received an overall grade of 88.9 from Pro Football Focus.
-His grade was the fifth highest among all offensive linemen in 2016 and was the highest overall grade among all rookie offensive linemen.
-The Tennessee Titans' offensive line was ranked as the top offensive line in the league in 2016 by Pro Football Focus.
-The Titans finished 9-7 from a 3–13 record the previous season and narrowly missed the playoffs.
+Conklin was also named to the PFWA All-Rookie Team.
+He received an overall grade of 88.9 from Pro Football Focus (PFF), which was the fifth highest among all offensive linemen in 2016 and was the highest overall grade among all rookie offensive linemen.
+The Titans' offensive line was ranked as the top offensive line in the league in 2016 by PFF.
+The Titans finished 9–7 from a 3–13 record the previous season and narrowly missed the playoffs.

 2017 season

 Mularkey retained Conklin and Taylor Lewan as the starting offensive tackles in 2017.
-Conklin started all 16 games at right tackle in 2017 and received an overall grade of 81.8 from Pro Football Focus.
+Conklin started all 16 games at right tackle in 2017 and received an overall grade of 81.8 from PFF.
 His grade ranked 12th among all offensive tackles in 2017.

-The Tennessee Titans finished second in the AFC South with a 9–7 record in 2017 and earned a playoff berth for the first time since 2008.
-On January 6, 2018, Conklin started in his first career playoff game as the Titans defeated the Kansas City Chiefs 22–21 in the AFC Wildcard Game.
-On January 13, 2018, Conklin tore his ACL during a 35–14 loss to the New England Patriots in the AFC Divisional Round.
+The Titans finished second in the AFC South with a 9–7 record in 2017 and earned a playoff berth for the first time since 2008.
+On January 6, 2018, Conklin started in his first career playoff game as the Titans narrowly defeated the Kansas City Chiefs 22–21 in the AFC Wildcard Game.
+Conklin tore his ACL during a 35–14 road loss to the New England Patriots in the AFC Divisional Round.